 CAST-32A is a position paper published by the Certification Authority Software Team (CAST) in 2016 providing guidance on the use of multicore processors in software airborne systems.
 CAST-32A identifies issues that could impact the safety, performance, and integrity of software executing on a multicore processor, and it lists ten objectives to address those concerns.
 The main concern is contention for shared resources, which can result in non-deterministic behavior.
 That contention can also cause one application to impact the execution of another application, violating the requirement for isolation.

 The ten objectives in CAST-32A augment the DO-178C processes for multicore processors and span from planning through verification while focusing on shared resources and interference channels.
 CAST-32A does not proscribe methods for achieving those objectives but leaves those to the system integrator and their suppliers.
 Because multicore interference is inherently a hardware issue, the most effective and efficient solutions are possible in the software that interacts directly with the hardware, namely the operating system.
 It is the operating system that can extend safety-critical determinism to cover the use and allocation of shared resources.
+The INTEGRITY-178 tuMP RTOS directly addresses the allocation and use of shared resources in a multicore system, and it is the first and only RTOS to be part of a multicore certification to DO-178C and CAST-32A.

 CAST-32A pays special attention to “robust” partitioning.
 It defines Robust Time Partitioning on a multicore processor as the “result of mitigating the time interference between partitions hosted on different cores [such that] no software partition consumes more than its allocation of execution time on the core(s) on which it executes, irrespective of whether partitions are executing on none of the other active cores or on all of the other active cores.”
 Robust partitioning enables “separate determination of the WCET [worst case execution time] of an application without any other applications executing.”
 Without robust partitioning, an application needs to be tested and verified together with all the other applications that will be running concurrently on other cores.
 Robust partitioning, therefore, is critical to meeting the goals of DO-297 Integrated Modular Avionics (IMA), particularly that applications are independently modifiable.